AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Tap and Hold A, Watch Youtube</p>

 !!! note
-    Updated 6.1.
+    Updated 6.2.
 SW is very straightforward.
 And a bit clunky too, but otherwise a strong non-Herrscher valkyrie for ER.
 However, I can't attest for her strength with downscaled gears.
 She's reliant on her signature weapon, and her own signature stigmata set provides too much stuff that she does utilize very well while other alternatives are sort of lacking.
 Nevermind Ana.

->   Boss to be chosen: Hephaestus, then Vill-V
+>   Boss to be chosen: Husk, then Vill-V

 ####<p align="center">Setup</p>